bertreb/pimatic-luftdaten/README.md

 * Luftdaten Home Device.

-Gets pm10, pm2.5, humidity, temperature and bar data from a local Luftdaten sensor.
+Gets PM10, PM2.5, HUMidity, TEMPerature and BAR data from a local Luftdaten sensor.
 The Air Quality Index (AQI) data is calculated from that.
 Add the device with the local IP address into the devices section:
 ```
     {